freerange/site/soups/weeknotes/week-149.snip.markdown

 [Jase](http://jasoncale.com/) and I learnt what it means to be a fire warden at a little training session on Friday.
 I must admit to wondering what we were going to get out of it (there are only 5 of us and we're not always in the office) but I can definitely see the benefit now.

-We finished off the week with a GovUK show and tell and then a lovely team trip to the pub: [Neil](https://twitter.com/#!/neillyneil/) had an evening pass so we celebrated with lots of beer.
+We finished off the week with a GovUK Show and Tell and then a lovely team trip to the pub: [Neil](https://twitter.com/#!/neillyneil/) had an evening pass so we celebrated with lots of beer.
 It was good.

 I'm going to end with another plug for our [office warming](/officewarming) this Thursday (1st December).
 Come along: You never know, it might be alright.